bagisto/bagisto-docs/create_package.md

 ##### Step-5

-- Now, we need to add our package to the **_composer.json_** file of project root for autoloading in psr-4.
+- Now, we need to add our package to the **_composer.json_** file of project root for auto loading in psr-4.

   ~~~json
   "ACME\\HelloWorld\\": "packages/ACME/HelloWorld/src"